- University of Cincinnati College of Law, J.D., 2013, cum laude

 Bar & Court Admissions

 Megan received her J.D. cum laude from the University of Cincinnati College of Law, where she was the senior articles editor for Human Rights Quarterly.
-She received her B.A. cum laude from the Ohio State University, where she was an editor for the student newspaper.
+She received her B.A. cum laude from The Ohio State University, where she was an editor for the student newspaper, The Lantern.

 Professional and Community Activities